InMobi

 How's the time difference?

 All the games are scheduled to begin at either 2pm or 6pm local time.
-In bad news for the sleeping patterns of Australian viewers, all of Australia’s group games, plus all the finals, will be played at 6pm.
+In bad news for the sleeping patterns of Australian viewers, all but one of Australia’s group games, plus all the finals, will be played at 6pm.
 There’s also the start of daylight savings on October 6 to take into account!

 Where do I get live scores, news and highlights?